mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 *presentationMode* is an *Environment* binding to the current *PresentationMode* of this view.
 We can use it to programmatically dismiss the *Modal*.
 To learn more about *Property Wrappers provided by SwiftUI and Environment values*, you can check my ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).

+You can also use *fullScreenCover* view modifier to present full screen modals.
+It works the same way as *sheet* modifier.

 #### Popovers
 Using Popovers in SwiftUI is very similar to *Alers* and *ActionSheets*. *Popover* modifier also has two overloads for *Boolean* and *Optional Identifiable* bindings.
 Another additional parameter in *popover modifier* is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
 Here is the example of *Popover* modifier usage.